 If your hoarseness persists for longer than two weeks to a month, talk with your doctor.
 He or she may suggest a laryngoscopy, a procedure that will offer a better view of your larynx.

-“Our ability to better visualize your larynx can help us more quickly diagnose something that might need surgical management or medication,” Dr. Bryson says.
+“Our ability to better visualize your larynx can help us more quickly diagnose something that might need surgical management or medication,” Dr. Milstein says.

 Some experts recommend visualization of the vocal cords before beginning prescription medications, such as anti-reflux medications, steroids or antibiotics.